SPUNIKNSS15/SPUNIKNSS15/Plan/plan.md

 	- Conceptionally planned the implementation phase of task three

 4. **Finished second implementation phase: Project closure**
-	- Integrated JgraphT-VF2 into the modified ISGCI, combining task 1 and 2
+	- Integrated JgraphT-VF2 into the modified ISGCI, combining task one and two
 	- Implemented the graphing forbids-relation in ISGCI
-	- Rigorous code reviewing
+	- Rigorous code reviews performed
 	- All unit and integration tests succeed
 	- Documentation written
 	- Customer acceptance testing performed